Yoav666s/dnd-wiki/collections/_monsters/nornfeld/elmersodus.md

 ## Lair Actions
 On initiative count 20 (losing initiative ties), the sentinel takes a lair action to cause one of the following effects:

-- The sentinel causes strong winds to blow as if he had cast the control winds (DC 15).
+- The sentinel causes strong winds to blow as if he had cast the control winds spell (DC 15).
 The winds last until initiative count 20 on the next round.
 - The sentinel causes a churning storm cloud to form, centered on a point he can see and spreading to a radius of 360 feet.
 Until the cloud is dispelled, he can take the following lair actions:
   - Lightning flashes in the area, thunder booms, and strong winds roar.
 Each creature under the cloud must make a DC 15 Constitution saving throw.
 On a failed save, a creature takes 7 (2d6) thunder damage and becomes deafened for 5 minutes.
   - The sentinel calls six lightning bolts to strike six creatures or objects beneath the cloud.
 A given creature or object can't be struck by more than one bolt.
 A struck creature must succeed a DC 15 Dexterity saving throw or take 5 (1d10) lightning damage.